Skip to main content

 1. Sir William Hillary and the RNLI

-Founded in the Isle of Man, the Royal National Lifeboat Institution (RNLI) celebrates 200 years in 2024 and provides lifeboat services for safety at sea for not only the Isle of Man but the entire British coastline.
-Hillary was also instrumental in the construction of the Tower of Refuge and Douglas Breakwater to provide shelter in Douglas harbour.
+The Isle of Man has a deep-rooted maritime heritage, exemplified by Sir William Hillary who founded the Royal National Lifeboat Institution (RNLI) in the Isle of Man.
+The RNLI celebrates its 200th anniversary this year and was formed to save lives at sea not only for the Isle of Man but the entirety of the British coastline - highlighting the island's pivotal role in maritime safety and wellbeing.
+Hillary was also instrumental in the construction of the Tower of Refuge and Douglas Breakwater to provide shelter in Douglas harbour, both of which still stand today as part of his legacy.

 2. Enduring Maritime Legacy

+The island's contribution to maritime history is not limited to safety.
 In addition to Sir William Hillary, our heritage also includes Manxman Captain John Quilliam who was First Lieutenant aboard the HMS Victory at the Battle of Trafalgar in 1805.
+The Isle of Man's contribution stretches back even further, underscoring our strategic maritime importance in British naval history.

 5. Isle of Man's Maritime DNA